 A positive covenant requires the land owner to do something to, or on, the property.
 A property dispute will frequently occur with positive covenants as they do not ‘run with the land’ - meaning that once the original owner sells the property, the covenant applies to them rather than to the person he has sold the land to under the law of contract.

 Therefore, when the person that entered into the original covenant sells the land, they will usually ask the buyer to guarantee that they will continue to uphold the positive covenant.
 In the event that they do not uphold the positive covenant, the landowner is required to sue the previous land owner, who can then sue the current land owner.

 Particular problems arise when the land has changed hands lots of times.

-Disputes relating to property are commonplace.
-A common form of property dispute is one in which a matrimonial home is in the sole legal name of a spouse.
+Another common form of property dispute is one in which a matrimonial home is in the sole legal name of a spouse.
 The problem is that in the event of a dispute between the husband and wife, one could seek to exclude the other from the house, relying on the fact that they have the sole legal ownership.

 The law attempts to prevent property disputes by giving the spouse a statutory right of occupation.
 A spouse or civil partner may not be excluded from the family home without a court order.
 If the right to occupation is not registered, then it will not bind the buyer; however rights can be registered right up to completion so much time and money can be wasted by failing to properly investigate the property before exchange of contracts.